benbria/node-lumberjack-protocol/API.md

 * `allowDrop(data)` - this will be called when deciding which messages to drop.
-  By dropping lower priority messages (info and debug level messages, for example) you can increase the chances of higher priority messages getting through when the Client is having connection issues, or if your logstash server goes down for a short period of time.
+  By dropping lower priority messages (info and debug level messages, for example) you can increase the chances of higher priority messages getting through when the Client is having connection issues, or if the receiver goes down for a short period of time.
   This funciton is used both to drop messages from the queue while disconnected, and to drop messages if the receiver is taking too long to acknowledge messages.

   Note that this function will be called on all messages in the queue every time the queue grows too large - if this function does not return true for any messages, then it could be called for every message in the queue every time a message is queued.

+* `options.reconnect` - time, in ms, to wait between reconnect attempts.
+Defaults to 3 seconds.

 ## Events